Orobanche: Parasitism

 As they have no chlorophyll, the broomrapes are totally dependent on other plants for nutrients.
 Broomrape seeds remain dormant in the soil, often for many years, until stimulated to germinate by certain compounds produced by living plant roots.
 Broomrape seedlings put out a root-like growth, which attaches to the roots of nearby hosts.
 Once attached to a host, the broomrape robs its host of water and nutrients.

 Some species are only able to parasitise a single plant species, and they are often named after the plant they parasitise, such as ivy broomrape (O. hederae) being restricted to parasitising ivy.
 Others can infect several genera, such as the lesser broomrape O. minor, which lives on clover and other related Fabaceae.

-Branched broomrape Orobanche ramosa, native to central and southwestern Europe but widely naturalised elsewhere, is considered a major threat to crops in some areas.
+Branched broomrape (Orobanche ramosa), native to central and southwestern Europe but widely naturalised elsewhere, is considered a major threat to crops in some areas.
 Plants that it targets are tomato, eggplant, potato, cabbage, coleus, bell pepper, sunflower, celery, and beans.
 In heavily infested areas, branched broomrape can cause total crop failure.

-The bean broomrape Orobanche crenata, which targets the fava bean, has stems that are gathered and eaten in the Italian region of Apulia.
+The bean broomrape (Orobanche crenata), which parasitizes the fava bean, has stems that are gathered and eaten in the Italian region of Apulia.